 Program Outcomes: www.coarc.com/47.html

-Students must pass all Respiratory Therapy courses with a grade of “C” or better to progress in the program.
+Students must pass all Respiratory Therapy courses with a grade of “B-” or better on the 10-point scale to progress in the program.